What to do for those last lessons?

 I must mention A Little Problem for the Holidays!

-Always popular with our staff and students is the game of Countdown.
-The Numbers (and letters) game can be played online on the Woodlands Junior School site.
-Excellent programs for both games can be downloaded free from Chris Farmer’s CSF software site.
+Always popular with students is the game of Countdown.
+Exellent programs for both games can be downloaded free from Chris Farmer’s CSF software site.
 For a new challenge why not try Coundown with Fractions from Nrich or another variation – see this Countdown collection.

-On a similar theme try Make 24, a Wisweb applet.
-This page has further information on the problem and a link to an online program which optionally shows solutions as well as presenting random problems.
+On a similar theme try Make 24 a game where four numbers in the range of the natural numbers 1 to 9 are chosen randomly; these must be combined to obtain the result 24 – but you may only use the four basic arithmetical operations and brackets.
+This online version optionally shows solutions as well as presenting random problems.
 The program will also show solutions for any given set of four numbers.